Many of our students belong to prestigious, well-respected honor societies, each with their own specific criteria for entrance.

 Mu Kappa Tau is firm in its commitment to the recognition and encouragement of individuals seeking a lifelong commitment to an exceptional standard of ethics and achievement within the field of marketing.
 Membership is extended to students who have an overall cumulative GPA of at least 3.25, juniors ranging in the top 10% of their class and seniors ranking in the top 20% of their class.
 Founded in 1966 by the members of Pi Sigma Epsilon, the National Professional Fraternity in Marketing, Mu Kappa Tau is recognized nationwide as the only marketing honor society to offer both national recognition and chapter affiliation to its members.

 Sigma Iota Epsilon strives to stimulate interest and achievement in the field of management, to stimulate scholarship and research in management through the development of the scientific approach to the solution of management problems, to gain recognition of the value and contribution of scholastic achievement to business and public sector management, and to facilitate contacts between students and practicing managers.
 Students may be considered for membership if:

-1. They have obtained a cumulative GPA of at least 3.25
+- They have obtained an overall GPA of at least 3.25

-3. They have completed at least 1 Management course with a grade of B or better
+- They have completed at least one upper-level Management course (excluding MGMT 307, 406, and 430) with a grade of B or better